You’ve worked for months on your painting. You’ve tweaked, adjusted, and revised. It’s gone to critiques, and finally… it’s ready to go into a show.

 Step 3: Review the image requirements.
 Images must be 1200 pixels on the longest side at 300 dpi.
 If you need help with preparation of your image, see the Image Preparation Instructions.

 Step 4: Review the requirements for Checking In Your Painting.
 This may also help clarify the process.
-Remember, actual paintings must EXACTLY match your submitted image or you risk your painting being rejected from the exhibition, even if the juror choses it.
+Remember, actual paintings must EXACTLY match your submitted image or you risk your painting being rejected from the exhibition, even if the juror chooses it.

 Step 5: Have the image sizes, matted sizes, painted surface type, and price ready to fill in.
 When entering the prices for your paintings please do not use a decimal point (use even dollars only.)
 For image and matted sizes, used the size to the nearest quarter inch.
-Review the Prospectus and Show Eligibility to double check everything meets requirements.
+Review the Prospectus (Spring 2021) and Show Eligibility to double check everything meets requirements.

 Step 6: Go to the Online Entry Form